 aggregate this data over time to show the elevation changes during a user's

-Health Services automatically configure all fitness and health related sensors appropriately for the use-case, collect sensor data, and compute metrics like heart rate, distance, calories, elevation, floors, speed, pace, and more.
+Health Services automatically configures all fitness and health related sensors appropriately for the use-case, collects sensor data, and computes metrics like heart rate, distance, calories, elevation, floors, speed, pace, and more.
 Apps can register for this data directly from Health Services.

 Some of the benefits of using Health Services include the following:

-- Take advantage of powerful algorithms running natively on the platform.
+- Takes advantage of powerful algorithms running natively on the platform.

-- Conserve battery by using sensor configurations from Health Services that are optimized for power efficiency.
+- Conserves battery by using sensor configurations from Health Services that are optimized for power efficiency.

-- Ensure data consistency across all applications on the same device by using standardized platform computations.
+- Ensures data consistency across all applications on the same device by using standardized platform computations.

-- Enable activity-aware experiences, including the ability to detect an ongoing exercise started from another app.
+- Enables activity-aware experiences, including the ability to detect an ongoing exercise started from another app.

-All of these allow developers to focus on developing unique features and user experiences, while relying on the platform to provide robust and consistent metrics in a power-efficient manner.
+These benefits let developers focus on developing unique features and user experiences, while relying on the platform to provide robust and consistent metrics in a power-efficient manner.